noi-techpark/opendatahub-website/src/content/use-cases/bikebox.md

   weight: 2

 start:
-  subtitle: "SÜDTIROLMOBIL BIKEBOX"
+  description: "SÜDTIROLMOBIL BIKEBOX"
   title: "**Cyclists' mobility made easy**"
-  description: "Südtirolmobil Bikeboxes are safe storage spaces for bicycles.
+  subtitle: "Südtirolmobil Bikeboxes are safe storage spaces for bicycles.
 The bike boxes service is seamlessly integrated with the Südtirolmobil scheme, further enhancing the Mobility as a Service (MaaS) perspective in the region.
 Cyclists with a Südtirol Pass can now utilize a single application to access a multitude of mobility services, ranging from public transportation to bike parking facilities, streamlining their travel experience."
   img_back: "/img/use-cases/OpenDataHub-BikeBox-Tania-Marcadella-2024-8305.jpg"
   img_credit: "© Open Data Hub / Tania Marcadella"
-  partial:   imgs-text-enlargeable.html
+  partial:   title-cta.html

 paragraphs:
   - description: "**The challenge:**